 The instrument has been tested and complies with the limits of IEC 60601-1-2.
 If you experience communication issues with HemoSphere advanced monitor wireless technology, ensure a minimum distance between portable and mobile RF communications equipment (transmitters) and the HemoSphere advanced monitor are maintained.
-Refer to table G-3 for additional details on separation distances.
+Refer to Table G-3 on page 396 for additional details on separation distances.